Skip to main content

 As for Planned Parenthood and WomenVenture, Connie’s passion grew during her time as a warden at the Shakopee Women’s Prison.

 Planned Parenthood has been an organization that Connie has supported for years.
-Even though she plans to support the organization through her future fund, she still sends donations to it on a monthly basis.
+Even though this nonprofit organization is part of her planned giving, she still sends donations monthly.

 “I think that it's a service that a lot of women could use if they have money, or if you don't have money,” Connie said.
 “I'm concerned about what's happening in the world, specifically in the United States, so I am supporting Planned Parenthood every month.”